bolrog/d2dx/README.md

 - FXAA implementation by Timothy Lottes.
 (This software contains source code provided by NVIDIA Corporation.)

 ## Release history

+### 0.99.413
+  - Turn off XP compatibility mode for the game executables.
+It is not necessary with D2DX and causes issues like graphics corruption.
+  - Fix initial window size erroneously being 640x480 during intro FMVs.

 ### 0.99.412
   - Added (tasteful) FXAA, which is enabled by default since it looked so nice.
 (It doesn't destroy any detail.)